-7. APPOINTMENT OF NEW ADVISER
+7. APPOINTMENT OF NEW ADVISOR

-- 7.1 A client has the indisputable right to choose and to change professional advisers, to take a second opinion and to retain separate advisers on different matters even though the purpose of a new appointment may be in conflict with the interests of third parties.
-It is not the intention of the PCS to interfere in the commercial activities of an actuary or an actuary's firm and it is not intended to protect the position of an incumbent. - 7.2 If an actuary invited to give actuarial advice to a client, knows or has reason to suspect that another actuary is acting or has recently provided advice on the same or a related matter, the actuary should contact the other actuary at as early a stage as possible to ask whether, in that actuary's opinion, there are any professional reasons not to accept the appointment or any particular considerations which ought to be borne in mind before giving advice.
-Upon receiving such an enquiry, the other actuary must provide the required information as soon as possible and may make no attempt to obstruct a client who wishes to change advisers. - 7.3 If the actuary concludes that there is a requirement to make contact with the other actuary, the appointment may be confirmed in principle before the other actuary has replied, but the actuary must ensure the client is aware that acceptance is provisional and the actuary may provide advice to the client only after receiving an undertaking from the client that the advice will not be acted upon or communicated to others until the other actuary has had sufficient opportunity to reply say a period of 15 days.

-7.4 If, however, the client, having been informed of the obligation to make contact, refuses to consent to contact being made, the appointment should be declined.
+- 7.1 A client has the indisputable right to choose and to change professional advisors, to take a second opinion and to retain separate advisors on different matters even though the purpose of a new appointment may be in conflict with the interests of third parties.
+It is not the intention of the PCS to interfere in the commercial activities of an actuary or an actuary's firm and it is not intended to protect the position of an incumbent. - 7.2 If an actuary invited to give actuarial advice to a client, knows or has reason to suspect that another actuary is acting or has recently provided advice on the same or a related matter, the actuary should contact the other actuary at as early a stage as possible to ask whether, he is aware of any professional reasons to be considered in accepting the appointment or any particular considerations which ought to be borne in mind before giving advice.
+Upon receiving such an enquiry, the other actuary must provide the required information as soon as possible and should make no attempt to obstruct a client who wishes to change advisors. - 7.3 If the actuary concludes that there is a requirement to make contact with the other actuary, the appointment may be confirmed in principle before the other actuary has replied, but the actuary must ensure the client is aware that acceptance is provisional and the actuary may provide advice to the client only after receiving an undertaking from the client that the advice will not be acted upon or communicated to others until the other actuary has had sufficient opportunity to reply, say, within a period of 10 days. - 7.4 If, however, the client, having been informed of the obligation to make contact, refuses to consent to contact being made, the appointment should be declined.